devmount-monstra/toggle/README.md

 Toggle
 ======

-A content toggle plugin for Monstra from [devmount](http://devmount.de).
+A content toggle by click plugin for Monstra.

 ### Usage
 Shortcode for content pages: